rohitghosh1763/Score-Keeper/README.md

-# Score-Keeping Game
+# Score-Keeper

-This is a simple score-keeping game implemented using HTML, CSS, and JavaScript.
+This is a simple score-keeping program implemented using HTML, CSS, and JavaScript.
 It allows two players to increment their scores by clicking dedicated buttons until one of them reaches a specified winning threshold.
 Click [Score Keeper](https://rohitghosh1763.github.io/Score-Keeper/) to use the Progeram

 ## Features